yuvipanda/jupyterhub-multicluster-kubespawner/README.md

 Please read the [`kubectl` documentation](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch) to understand how strategic merge patch works.

-### Additional per-user kubernetes objects with `objects`
+### Additional per-user kubernetes resources with `resources`

-You can also create arbitrary additional kubernetes objects for each user by setting the `objects` configuration.
+You can also create arbitrary additional kubernetes resources for each user by setting the `resources` configuration.
 It's a dictionary where the key is used for sorting, and the value should be valid YAML after expansion via jinja2 template.

 For example, the following config creates a Kubernetes [Role and RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)